-The California Energy Commission is grateful for the funding and technical support received from the California Climate Investments program, which provided funding for the Renewable Energy for Agriculture Program.
+The California Energy Commission is grateful for the funding and technical support received from the California Climate Investments program to develop and implement the Renewable Energy for Agriculture Program.

-The author thanks those that have assisted in developing the Renewable Energy for Agriculture Program and in particular all the stakeholders that provided comments at workshops and to the Renewable Energy for Agriculture Program:
+The author wishes to thank those assisting in the development of the Renewable Energy for Agriculture Program and in particular all the stakeholders providing comments at workshops and to the Energy Commission staff.